github9926/game/README.md

 See api.raml for more information about the rest end-points.

+Please note that there are only three valid player IDs: 1, 2, and 3!!

 # Things that might make this demo better

 	* Timestamps for payment and deposition events